siserin/blind9/doc/arm/man_nsupdate.rst

 zone's SOA record.

 Transaction signatures can be used to authenticate the Dynamic DNS updates.
-These use the TSIG resource record type described in RFC 2845 or the SIG(0) record described in RFC 2535 and RFC 2931 or GSS-TSIG as described in RFC 3645.
+These use the TSIG resource record type described in :rfc:`2845` or the SIG(0) record described in :rfc:`2535` and :rfc:`2931` or GSS-TSIG as described in :rfc:`3645`.

 TSIG relies on a shared secret that should only be known to ``nsupdate`` and the name server.
 For instance, suitable ``key`` and ``server``